About the Test

 - Ovarian tumors or cysts

 Normal FSH and LH levels with a few signs of puberty may be a normal variation of puberty.

 In delayed puberty, LH and FSH levels can be high, normal, or below what is expected for a youth within this age range.
-The test for LH response to GnRH in addition to other testing may help to diagnose the reason for the delayed puberty.
+The test for LH response to gonadotropin-releasing hormone (GnRH) in addition to other testing may help to diagnose the reason for the delayed puberty.
 Some of the causes for delayed puberty can include:

 - Failure of the ovaries or testicles

 - Chronic infections